-Over the years, researchers have been able to improve chemotherapy drugs so the side effects are minimal.
-For those drugs that do cause unpleasant side effects, doctors have many weapons in their arsenal to help you lead a full life while undergoing treatment.
-“It is important that you communicate with your doctor,” says Carlos Robles, MD, medical oncologist/hematologist at Saint Francis Medical Center.
-“Each person reacts differently to medications.”
+Over the years, researchers have improved chemotherapy drugs so the side effects are minimal.
+For drugs that cause unpleasant side effects, doctors have ways to help you while undergoing treatment.

-To reduce fatigue, take naps in a chair rather than in a bed, ask family and friends for help and concentrate on only the most important activities in your life.
-Also data supports that moderate exercise (mainly walking) can decrease fatigue.
+- Fatigue: To reduce fatigue, take naps in a chair rather than in a bed, ask for help when needed and participate in moderate exercise (mainly walking).

-If you are taking medications that cause hair loss, you may choose to use a wig or scarf until your hair grows back.
-The Boutique at Saint Francis’ Cancer Institute offers a wide selection of wigs, scarves and accessories for cancer patients.
+- Hair loss: If you are taking medications that cause hair loss, you may choose to use a wig or scarf until your hair grows back.

 “Some people experience side effects while others have no problems,” says Robles.
 “Be sure to let us know how you are feeling so we can help you.”

 For more information, call 573-334-2230 or visit Saint Francis Medical Center’s Cancer Institute webpage.